koajs/koa/docs/api/response.md

 ```

   Note: when appropriate a `charset` is selected for you, for
-  example `response.type = 'html'` will default to "utf-8", however
+  example `response.type = 'html'` will default to "utf-8".
+If you need to overwrite `charset`,
-  when explicitly defined in full as `response.type = 'text/html'`
-  no charset is assigned.
+  use `ctx.set('Content-Type', 'text/html')` to set response header field to value directly.

 ### response.is(types...)